BLUE CHEESE BREATH AND STINKY FEET: HOW TO DEAL WITH BULLIES

 - Have students demonstrate the body language used by Steve before and after he learns about “The Plan.”
 Before: head down, shoulders slumped, soft voice.
 After: head up, standing tall, loud, clear voice.

-- Ask the students to write their own story that involves bullying and to create a plan of how to deal with bullying.
+- Ask the students to write their own story that involves bullying and to create a plan for how to deal with bullying.